Geometric Quantum Thermodynamic Engine under an Isothermal Operation: An Application of a Thouless Pumping: Results in the quasi classical regime

-In this subsection, we calculate the thermodynamic quantities discussed in Sec. \ref{sec:general} numerically with the aid of the detailed properties of the Anderson model.
-In this paper, we consider geometric work generation caused by an adiabatic modulation of the parameters.
-As stated, we adiabatically control $\mu^{\mathrm{L}}$ and $\mu^{\mathrm{R}}$ with the condition $\overline{\mu}:=\overline{\mu^{\mathrm{\alpha}}}$ and $U(\theta)$, and fix the other parameters.
+In this section, we calculate the thermodynamic quantities discussed in Sec.~\ref{sec:general} numerically with the aid of the detailed properties of the Anderson model.
+In this paper, we consider geometric work generation caused by a modulation of the parameters. $\overline{\mu}:=\overline{\mu^{\mathrm{\alpha}}}$ and $U(\theta)$, and fix the other parameters.
+To remove the effect of the initial relaxation process, we begin with a steady state $\hat{\rho}^\mathrm{ss}$ at $\theta=0$ and observe the time evolution after one cycle, i.e., we set $\theta_\mathrm{ini}=2\pi$ throughout our analysis.

 Although Ref.~\cite{Abiuso20} discussed the optimal path for high efficiency and work, we adopt the following control of the set of parameters $\bm{\Lambda}(\theta)$ as

 where $\delta$ is the phase difference between the electrochemical potentials in the left and right reservoirs.